Body Shapes

 Compares your bust circumference to your hip circumference.
 Equal ratios suggest hourglass or rectangle; larger bust suggests inverted triangle; larger hips suggest pear.

 The difference between your waist and hip measurements.
-A difference of 10+ inches indicates an hourglass shape, while less than 9 inches suggests rectangle.
+A difference of 10 or more inches indicates an hourglass shape, while less than 9 inches suggests rectangle.
+WHR is used by health professionals as one indicator among many for overall body composition.

 Shoulder-to-Hip Ratio